OmarElkadi2020/prayer/Readme.md

 ## Features

-- **Automatic Prayer Times**: Fetches daily prayer times for any city using the aladhan.com API.
+-   **Automatic Prayer Times:** Fetches daily prayer times for any city.
-- **Intelligent Scheduling**: Integrates with your Google Calendar to find available slots for prayers, ensuring your spiritual duties don't clash with your work.
+-   **Intelligent Scheduling:** Integrates with your Google Calendar to find available slots for prayers and focus sessions, avoiding conflicts with your existing schedule.
-- **Audio Reminders**: Plays the Adhan (call to prayer) at the scheduled times.
+-   **Audio Notifications:** Plays the Adhan (call to prayer) at the scheduled times.
-- **Focus Mode**: Helps you concentrate on your prayers by minimizing distractions on your computer.
+-   **Focus Mode:** Helps you minimize distractions during prayer times.
-- **Cross-Platform**: Works on Windows, macOS, and Linux.
+-   **Cross-Platform:** Runs on Windows, macOS, and Linux.
-- **System Tray Icon**: Provides easy access to settings and controls.
+-   **System Tray Integration:** Provides a convenient tray icon to access settings and control the application.

 ## Installation

-### For End-Users (Recommended)

-Download the latest installer for your operating system from the [**Releases**](https://github.com/OmarElkadi2020/prayer/releases) page.
+The easiest way to install Prayer Player is to download the latest installer for your operating system from the [**GitHub Releases**](https://github.com/Omar-Elawady/prayer-player/releases) page.

 | OS      | File Type |
 | :------ | :-------- |